How to Train a Dog to Walk on a Leash Without Pulling

 Walk Your Dog With Corrections

 One is to correct your dog when he gets ahead, and praise him when he does a good job of walking alongside you.
 While it’s best to get a trainer’s advice as to which type of collar or equipment is best for this, a Martingale collar usually works well for this purpose.
-Here’s the one we use for our own pup: Mighty Paw martingale collar.
+Here’s a nice option we use for our own pup: Mighty Paw martingale collar.
 Of course, you’ll need to make sure you fit it properly and know how to make a correction with it.
 And you’ll need a regular, non-retractable leash.

 When your dog gets ahead of you by about one body length (when his hindquarters are lined up with your hip), give a correction.
 This is done with a quick jerk and release on the leash.
 When your dog is back in line with you, even if that occurs because you’ve caught up with your dog, praise him to let him know that this is the correct place for him to walk.